If you would like to help in a practical way, here are some options:

 How to offer help

 Make sure that you are not putting yourself in an unsafe situation e.g. by talking to someone who is drunk or in a group of people.
-You can use the acronym ALERT to help you talk to those who are homeless.
+You can use the acronym ALERT to help you talk to people you believe might be homeless.

 Ask – Get on their level, introduce yourself and ask if they are homeless and if anyone is helping them.
 If they are not, they might benefit from being directed to a local project that can help them claim benefits for example.